 When I returned to Luigi’s Jazz Centre after that nine year absence, I found Luigi still teaching those lower level classes himself; painstakingly explaining the endless nuances in his work.
 What did change at his school, were the students.
 Fewer and fewer young dancers were willing to work in the way that he taught.
 It seemed that only a very few, very focused and diligent students were able and willing to undergo the the painstakingly slow, endlessly repetitive teaching method that had a 40-plus year history of yielding superior results; building some of the most stunning dancers the stage had ever seen.
 And so, this great master teacher, never once shirking his responsibility to the beginner dancer, continued to teach his work to the beginners who came to be taught.

 I learned many things from Luigi and Madame Darvash.
 Many, many things.
 But one of the greatest lessons I learned from these two brilliant master teachers is to hold fast to my responsibility to the beginners.
 To this day, in addition to teaching advanced dancers in the preprofessional trainee program at The Joffrey Ballet School and in addition to the guest teaching engagements that I have at conservatories and ballet companies, I am regularly teaching beginners.
 I teach children at neighborhood studios.
 I teach absolute beginner dancers in colleges and musical theater programs.
-And I teach adult beginners in Joffrey’s open class program.
+And I teach adult beginners in Joffrey’s and Ballet Academy East’s open class program.
 Teaching beginners teaches me patience.
 Teaching beginners makes me more analytical.
 Teaching beginners presents me with endless challenges.
 And maybe, someday, teaching beginners will afford me the opportunity to do for some beginner what Luigi did for me: change the course of my life by opening a door and showing me a world that I never knew existed.